-We will buy one young native tree for each person who participates to trekking with us.
-Trees will come from the Ente Foreste della Sardegna (Sardinia Forest Authority) which will advice and supervise on what, where, how and when to plant.
-We will collect bookings from October 2015 to September 2016.
+Each year we spare a part of our incomes, buyuing one young native tree for each person who participates to our trekkings.
+We buy young trees from the Ente Foreste della Sardegna (Sardinia Forest Authority), who provides great advice on what, where, how and when to plant.

 Regardless how much we care, all our activities can potentially pollute the environment where we operate.
 This is why we at Climbing Sardinia have elaborated various solutions to prevent or limit our impact and carbon footprint.

 Our largest contribute towards gas pollution comes from the automobiles we use for our transfers.
 To compensate at least partially to this effect we have worked out a few solutions: